schollz/find-lf/README.md

 Now you are all set to track!
 On the hub computer, run `python3 cluster.py track` and goto see your tracking at https://ml.internalpositioning.com.

+# License
+Copyright 2015-2017 Zack Scholl.
+All rights reserved.
+Use of this source code is governed by a AGPL license that can be found in the LICENSE file.